adaptingadapting/Holberton-SpeedrunAllChecksPercent/5redirections_and_filters/README.md

 task 4 using the tail command for this

 task 5 is easy, use head for this one instead of tail

+task 6 is a combination of head and tial with their respective line flags